ibm-cloud-docs/vpc/file_storage_vpc_mounthelper_about.md

 ## Restrictions and limitations
 {: #fs-mount-helper-restrictions}

-Be aware of the following restrictions when using Mount Helper:
+Be aware of the following restrictions:

 * For IPsec encapsulation, the same certificates cannot be used across multiple regions.
 * The Mount Helper is supported on Linux hosts only.
 See the following table for the supported distributions: